Skip to main content

 Editing and Deleting Connections

 Right-click a connection to edit or delete it.
 Changes take effect on the next connection.
-Deleting removes the saved settings only; your database is unaffected.
+Deleting removes the saved settings only.

 Backup and Restore